Jakob Ingebrigtsen: 2025: Indoor 1500 metres and mile world records, world indoor double

+2026: Achilles surgery, 5000 metres European champion

+In February, Ingebrigtsen revealed he had undergone surgery on his Achilles after a flare-up in January.
+On 10 August, in his first race back after the operation, he won the 5000 metres at the European Championships in Birmingham, England, his fourth-straight title at the event.

 Personal life

 Marriage and family

 On 23 September 2023, Ingebrigtsen married Elisabeth Asserson.
 They had been dating for seven years, since they were both 16.
-Their daughter, Filippa, was born on 25 June 2024.
+Their daughter was born in June 2024.

-Domestic abuse trial
+Abuse allegations against Gjert Ingebrigtsen

 In October 2023, Jakob, Filip, and Henrik Ingebrigtsen released a statement accusing their father and former coach Gjert of "aggression, control, and physical violence", also saying that he "took the joy out of the sport they once loved".
 Gjert coached the three brothers until 2022.
 Jakob accused his father specifically of slapping him twice in 2008, and threatening to beat him "to death".
 Gjert, via his lawyer, stated that the allegations were "baseless" and that he was never violent.
-During an interview in 2019, years before the Ingebrigtsen brothers publicised their allegations, Gjert stated he felt it was necessary to control every aspect of his sons' lives to maximize their athletic performance, explaining "you have to be a dictator."
+During an interview in 2019, years before the Ingebrigtsen brothers publicised their allegations, Gjert stated he felt it was necessary to control every aspect of his sons' lives to maximise their athletic performance, explaining "you have to be a dictator."

 In 2024, Gjert was charged with seven counts of domestic abuse under Norwegian law.
 The charges included accusations of abuse to Jakob and his younger siblings.
-Six other charges were dismissed for lack of evidence or statue of limitations.
+Six other charges were dismissed for lack of evidence or statute of limitations.

 The trial began in March 2025, and lasted six weeks.
 Over 40 witnesses were called, including all seven Ingebrigtsen siblings.
 Speaking in court, Jakob stated "My upbringing was very much characterised by fear ...
 Everything was controlled and decided for me."
 On 16 June, Gjert was convicted of assaulting his daughter Ingrid, but acquitted of all charges of abuse against Jakob due to lack of evidence.
 Gjert was sentenced to a 15-day suspended prison sentence and ordered to pay NOK 10,000 ($1,010) in damages.